Postrantor/navigation.ros.org/concepts/convert/output.md

 FSMs that might lead to a logic violation in terms of some transitions not leading to an existing state.

 **Mutation of a BT** The mutation is an unary operation that replaces a node in a BT with another node of the same type (i.e. it does not replace an execution node with a control flow node or vice versa).
 Mutations increase diversity, which is crucial in GP.
-To improve convergence properties it is common to use so-called _simulated annealing_, performing the mutation on a large number of nodes of the first gen- eration of BTs and gradually reducing the number of mutated nodes in each new generation.
+To improve convergence properties it is common to use so-called _simulated annealing_, performing the mutation on a large number of nodes of the first generation of BTs and gradually reducing the number of mutated nodes in each new generation.
 In this way we start with a very high diversity to avoid getting stuck in possible local minima of the objective function of the optimization problem, and reduce diversity over time as we get closer to the goal.

 **Selection of BTs** In the selection step, a subset of the individuals created by mutation and crossover are selected for the next generation.
 The process is random, giving each BT a survival probability _p~i~_.
 This probability is based upon the _reward function_ which quantitatively measures the fitness of the agent, i.e., how close the agent gets to the goal.
 A common method to compute the survival probability of an individual is the Rank Space Method [[44],](#_bookmark434) where the designer first sets _P~c~_ as the probability of the highest ranking individual, then we sort the BTs in descending order w.r.t. the reward.
 Finally, the probabilities are defined as follows: